cam3lo/port-scanner/README.md

 Notes:
     1. Add different types of scanning depending on user needs
-    2. Scanner works, but requires a few tries... work on way to make it so that it tries multiple times by itself until open port found
+    2. Scanner works, but requires a few tries... work on way to make it so that it tries multiple times by itself until open ports are found